[Ride v5] dApp-to-App Invocation

 function: String|Unit | Name of a callable function. unit for a default function invocation |

-arguments: List[Any] | Parameters of a callable function. unit for a default function invocation |
+arguments: List[Any] | Parameters of a callable function |

-payments: List[AttachedPayment] | Payments to transfer from the invoking dApp to the invoked dApp, up to 10 |
+payments: List[AttachedPayment] | Payments to transfer from the parent dApp to the invoked dApp, up to 10 |

-strict z = Invoke(dapp,foo,args,[AttachedPayment(unit,100000000)])
+strict z = invoke(dapp,foo,args,[AttachedPayment(unit,100000000)])

 For details, see the dApp-to-dApp Invocation Function article.